anitagraser/lab/manual.md

 ### Getting started

-* Read the safetey and security guidelines provided by your supervisor
+* Read the safety and security guidelines provided by your supervisor
 * Set up Teams and send your supervisor a message there to confirm the communication chanel
 * Set up your computer as outlined in the [Computer setup](#Computer-setup) section
 * Study the [Software Carpentry](https://software-carpentry.org/lessons/) lessons on Version Control with Git and Python